 We all know what followed; Sweden, and other European nations, are in a state of emergency, as will be discussed further elsewhere.

-Consider what Dr. Jordan Peterson stated: with our increasingly sophisticated understandings and discourses on media, technology and science, we need to update our broad societal conversations regarding history, art, symbols, myth and religion (3, 4).
+With our increasingly sophisticated understandings and discourses on media, technology and science, we need to update our broad societal conversations regarding history, art, symbols, myth and religion.

 As a quick thought experiment: it’s very, very easy to imagine a late night cable talk show host snickering at a Christian guest, belittling the quaint notion that some god-man popped out of a virgin.